django-import-export/django-import-export/docs/advanced_usage.rst

 .. _confirm-import-figure:

 .. figure:: _static/images/django-import-export-import.png
+   :alt: A screenshot of the 'import' view

-   A screenshot of the import view.
+   A screenshot of the 'import' view.

 .. figure:: _static/images/django-import-export-import-confirm.png
+   :alt: A screenshot of the 'confirm import' view

-   A screenshot of the confirm import view.
+   A screenshot of the 'confirm import' view.

 Import confirmation
 -------------------